kar0008/Fingerprint-Biometric-Protection-Based-On-Cancelable-Technique/README.md

 <h3>Commands to execute the Project</h3>
 <hr>

-1. Preprocessing Technique execution takes place through this command which will be output 3 Images. <br><br>
+1. Since this Project was completely developed using Python 2.7. <br><br>
 Download Python Version 2.7 from Python Official Site.

 <br>